 Legendary actress and singer Doris Day dead at 97

-Doris Day, the honey-voiced singer and actress whose film dramas, musicals and innocent sex comedies made her a top star in the 1950s and ‘60s and among the most popular screen actresses in history, has died.
+Doris Day, the sunny blond actress and singer whose frothy roles in comedies and musicals made her one of Hollywood’s biggest stars in the 1950s and ‘60s and a symbol of wholesome American womanhood, has died.
 She was 97.

-The Doris Day Animal Foundation confirmed Day died early Monday at her Carmel Valley, California, home.
+In recent years, Day had been an animal rights advocate and her Doris Day Animal Foundation confirmed her death early Monday at her Carmel Valley, California, home.
 The foundation said she was surrounded by close friends.

 “Day had been in excellent physical health for her age, until recently contracting a serious case of pneumonia, resulting in her death,” the foundation said in an emailed statement.